-We, certain of our affiliates and the directors and executive officers of our general partner have agreed that we and they will not, directly or indirectly, sell, offer, pledge or otherwise dispose of any common units or enter into any derivative transaction with similar effect as a sale of common units for a period of 45 days after the date of this prospectus supplement without the prior written consent of Morgan Stanley & Co.
-Incorporated, as representative of the underwriters.
+We, certain of our affiliates and the directors and executive officers of our general partner have agreed that we and they will not, directly or indirectly, sell, offer, pledge or otherwise dispose of any common units or enter into any derivative transaction with similar effect as a sale of common units for a period of 45 days after the date of this prospectus supplement without the prior written consent of Barclays Capital Inc. as representative of the underwriters.
 The restrictions described in this paragraph do not apply to:

-- the issuance and sale of common units by us to the underwriters pursuant to the underwriting agreement; - the issuance and sale of common units, phantom units, restricted units and options under our existing employee benefits plans, including sales pursuant to "cashless-broker" exercises of options to purchase common units in accordance with such plans as consideration for the exercise price and withholding taxes applicable to such exercises; - the issuance and sale of common units pursuant to our distribution reinvestment plan; - the issuance of common units and Class B units upon consummation of the proposed merger of TEPPCO and certain of its affiliates with us and certain of our affiliates or in connection with or pursuant to any awards or agreements outstanding under any incentive plans, employee unit purchase plans or other agreements of TEPPCO; or - the filing of a "universal" shelf registration statement on Form S-3, which may also include common units of selling unitholders; provided, that (1) we and our affiliates remain subject to the 45-day lock-up period with respect to any common units registered under any such registration statement, (2) such registration statement contains only a generic and undetermined plan of distribution with respect to the common units during the 45-day lock-up period, and (3) any selling unitholders registering common units under such registration statement agree in writing to be subject to the 45-day lock-up period.
+- the issuance and sale of common units by us to the underwriters; - the issuance and sale of common units, phantom units, restricted units and options under our existing employee benefits plans, including sales pursuant to "cashless-broker" exercises of options to purchase common units in accordance with such plans as consideration for the exercise price and withholding taxes applicable to such exercises; - the issuance and sale of common units pursuant to our distribution reinvestment plan; - the filing of a "universal" shelf registration statement on Form S-3, which may also include common units of selling unitholders; provided, that (1) we and our affiliates remain subject to the 45-day lock-up period with respect to any common units registered under any such registration statement, (2) such registration statement contains only a generic and undetermined plan of distribution with respect to the common units during the 45-day lock-up period, and (3) any selling unitholders registering common units under such registration statement agree in writing to be subject to the 45-day lock-up period.

-Morgan Stanley & Co.
-Incorporated may release the units subject to lock-up agreements in whole or in part at any time with or without notice.
-When determining whether or not to release units from lock-up agreements, Morgan Stanley & Co.
-Incorporated will consider, among other factors, our unitholders' reasons for requesting the release, the number of common units for which the release is being requested and market conditions at the time.
+Barclays Capital Inc. may release the units subject to lock-up agreements in whole or in part at any time with or without notice.
+When determining whether or not to release units from lock-up agreements, Barclays Capital Inc. will consider, among other factors, our unitholders' reasons for requesting the release, the number of common units for which the release is being requested and market conditions at the time.